If you sell products online, you already know that getting product images web-ready isn’t as simple as uploading an asset and hitting publish.

 - Call it ‘women-beret-green-colour.jpg'

-💡Remember, Dash lets you drag and drop images directly into Shopify so you won’t have to guess whether you’ve got the right image or click through loads of tiny thumbnail images.
+💡Dash lets you drop images directly into Shopify so you won't have to guess whether you've got the right image or click through loads of tiny thumbnail images.

 8. Add ALT text to improve readability and SEO

-Shopify recommends keeping ALT text brief and descriptive.
-The maximum length is 512 characters, but 125 or less is better.
-For example:
+- Keep it concise: Shopify recommends keeping ALT text brief and descriptive — up to 512 characters, but 125 or fewer is generally best for readability.

 You’d think having done all this work you could just sit back and wait for your customers to roll into your Shopify store.
 If only.
 You’ll need to keep testing your images to make sure they keep looking good, loading quickly and helping your SEO efforts.